Doug Steinhardt: State chairman and gubernatorial run

-He was initially nominated by Lieutenant Governor Kim Guadagno and Republican Primary nominee to be the Chairman of the New Jersey State Republican Committee in June 2017 but a last minute appointment by the then Governor of his wife to a position with the parole board caused concern for the Lt.
-Governor.
+He was initially nominated by Lieutenant Governor Kim Guadagno and Republican primary nominee to be the chairman of the New Jersey State Republican Committee in June 2017 but a last-minute appointment by the then governor of his wife to a position with the parole board caused concern for the Lieutenant Governor.
 Steinhardt withdrew his candidacy and was replaced by Michael B. Lavery.
-Six months later in November 2017, after the Democratic victory in the ensuing gubernatorial election, Lavery resigned and Steinhardt was named Chairman.
+Six months later in November 2017, after the Democratic victory in the ensuing gubernatorial election, Lavery resigned and Steinhardt was named chairman.

-Steinhardt resigned as Chairman in December 2020 and launched a bid for Governor of New Jersey in the Republican primary.
-He positioned himself as a staunch supporter of outgoing President Donald Trump.
+Steinhardt resigned as chairman in December 2020 and launched a bid for Governor of New Jersey in the Republican primary.
+He positioned himself as a staunch supporter of outgoing president Donald Trump.
 However, he withdrew from the race on January 11, 2021, shortly after the storming of the U.S. Capitol by Trump supporters.

-State senate run
+New Jersey Senate

-In September 2022, following the announcement that longtime State Senator Michael J. Doherty would retire to seek the Warren County Surrogate’s Office, Steinhardt announced that he would run in a special election convention for Doherty’s vacated senate seat representing the 23rd legislative district.
+In September 2022, following the announcement that longtime state senator Michael J. Doherty would retire to seek the Warren County Surrogate's Office, Steinhardt announced that he would run in a special election convention for Doherty's vacated senate seat representing the 23rd legislative district.

-Steinhardt was elected to the seat unopposed on December 10, 2022 at a special convention.
+Steinhardt was elected to the seat unopposed on December 10, 2022, at a special convention.
 He was sworn into office on December 19, 2022.
+He was re-elected in 2023.

+Electoral history

+Committees

+Steinhardt's committee assignments for the 2024—2025 Legislative Session are: